Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene

 Remarkably, correlated phenomena in TBG can be achieved without relying on specific twisted structures.
-In particular, upon applying perpendicular electric fields, domain walls separating the AB- and BA-stacking areas can host gapless modes~\cite{San-Jose-TBG-network,Koshino-moireDW-2020,moire-DW-Ensslin,LeRoy-moire-DW-exp,PhilipKim-moire-DW,Xu-moireDW-GiantOscil,Carr-DW-hetero,Peeters-PRMater,Fleischmann-NanoLett-2020,Ren-PRB-Metallic-network,Walet-2020,Verbakel-PRB}, which form a two-dimensional (2D) triangular quantum network.
+In particular, upon applying perpendicular electric fields, domain walls separating the AB- and BA-stacking areas are known to host gapless modes~\cite{San-Jose-TBG-network,Alden2013,Ju2015,Yin2016,Efimkin-2018-TBG-network,Koshino-moireDW-2020,moire-DW-Ensslin,LeRoy-moire-DW-exp,PhilipKim-moire-DW,Xu-moireDW-GiantOscil,Carr-DW-hetero,Peeters-PRMater,Fleischmann-NanoLett-2020,Ren-PRB-Metallic-network,Walet-2020,Verbakel-PRB}, which form a two-dimensional (2D) triangular quantum network.
 This network exhibits correlated phenomena and high tunability~\cite{HCWang-TBG}, with electrically adjustable parameters such as Fermi velocity, bandwidth and interaction strengths of the domain wall modes, which can further control the instability of the network towards various orders.
-This distinct regime underscores the operational characteristics of TBG in various configurations.
+This distinct regime highlights that TBG can host correlated phenomena across a broad range of configurations, independent of precise stacking or magic-angle conditions.